Picture of Leslie Huckfield

 Community Development

-Since 2004 he has also worked on third sector, FE and HE projects in Scotland.
+Moving to Scotland in 2004, in 2006 he wrote a Community Benefit Programme for Raploch Urban Development Corporation.
 In 2008 he set up the Plean Community Development Trust in Stirling’s Eastern Villages.
 In 2011 and 2012 he prepared funding for Start Up Stirling to develop Stirling’s Food Bank.
 In 2015 and 2016 he delivered a series of 11 EU Funding Masterclass across Scotland, attended by 500 representatives from Scotland’s social enterprises, community organisations and higher education representatives.

 In March 2017 he delivered a presentation on his work to the Labour Resource Action Network (LRAN) at Howard University, Washington DC and delivered seminars at University of Montreal in Quebec (UQAM) CRISES Conferences in 2017 and 2021.